michellehudson/monster_mashup/walkthrough.md

 Hello!
 Please note that this is the transcript of what I'm going to do as I try a live demo for Monster Mashup.
-The site where you can access a walkthrough is here:  [http://michellehudson.github.io/monster_mashup/](http://michellehudson.github.io/monster_mashup/)
+The site where you can access a digital presentation of this material is here:  [http://michellehudson.github.io/monster_mashup/](http://michellehudson.github.io/monster_mashup/)

 ### Download OpenRefine. http://openrefine.org/